Elham-Babaei/Netflix_Data_visualization/README.md

 The project of Data Visualization course done in a group.

-Note interactive plots are not show in the code on github.
+Note interactive plots are not shown in the code on Git Hub.